 About Stinkwater Festival

-Stinkwater’s roots extend all the way back to 2005 and the Coogee Arts Festival, founded by Barry Watterson.
-That’s him in the Chicken suit!
+Stinkwater’s roots extend all the way back to 2005 and the Coogee Arts Festival.

 Those of us that took part and helped run it have never forgotten the fun we had and now…. it has returned, for it’s 8th year!